jeckjeck/betexplorer_miner/README.md

 A miner for getting the even spread and total lines from betexplorer.com.
 The default bookie is pinnacle, if pinnacle is not found it uses the most frequent lines.

-For windows, chromedriver is needed due to the javascript implementations where the lines are shown.
+For windows, chromedriver is needed due to the javascript rendered line page.

 https://sites.google.com/a/chromium.org/chromedriver/downloads